RendijsSmukulis/codevoid.io/content/wip-serverless-reddit-crawler-python-lambda.md

 3. Profit + cat pictures

 Lambdas are serverless, event-driven elements of the AWS platform, which means you do not have to worry about where to host the code, and how to scale it out.
-I think of them as cloud-hosted functions that will be called by AWS infrastructure to respond to some event, e.g. an HTTP call or a timed event.
+You can think of them as cloud-hosted functions that will be called by AWS infrastructure to respond to some event, e.g. an HTTP call, SNS notification, or a timed event.

 This article will demonstrate how to use Lambdas to: